laminas/laminas-console/docs/book/mvc/modules.md

    containing the module's name and its version (if available); do not provide any other information.
-2. Your `getConsoleUsage()` method should *not* return the module's name, as it is prepended automatically for you by the zend-mvc integration.
+2. Your `getConsoleUsage()` method should *not* return the module's name, as it is prepended automatically for you by the laminas-mvc integration.